ClickHouse/ClickHouse/docs/en/sql-reference/table-functions/cluster.md

 Allows to access all shards in an existing cluster which configured in `remote_servers` section without creating a [Distributed](../../engines/table-engines/special/distributed.md) table.
 One replica of each shard is queried.

 `clusterAllReplicas` function — same as `cluster`, but all replicas are queried.
-Each replica in a cluster is used as separate shard/connection.
+Each replica in a cluster is used as a separate shard/connection.

 !!! note "Note"
     All available clusters are listed in the [system.clusters](../../operations/system-tables/clusters.md) table.